martinber/noaa-apt/docs/development.md

       replace argparse for something else.

     - Improve syncing performance.
 Make it faster and more resilent to noise, maybe working with the mean and variance?.
+Especially for Raspberry Pi.

     - Try different `WORK_RATE`s.